project-fifo/docs/general/installation.rst

 .. note::

-   Starting with 0.6.0 (current dev) Snarl supports multiple realms, unless otherwise configured fifo will use the 'default' realm.
+   Starting with 0.6.0 (current dev) Snarl supports multiple realms.
+Unless otherwise configured FiFo will use the 'default' realm.

    In consequence this means all user and roll commands need an additional argument, the realm is specified as first argument behind the command so it changes as follows: